Coronavirus brings Kannada film industry to its knees

 Striking a philosophical tone, Venkatesh said all that people worry now is to save their life and keep good health, adding, amassing money and wealth is the last thing on their mind.
 Producers Soorappa Babu and Umesh Banakar, who is also Vice-President of the Karnataka Film Chamber of Commerce, told P T I that the industry has taken a huge hit.

 Banakar said the loss to the industry due to the lockdown is at least Rs 1,000 crore.
 "The coronavirus has affected the entire world.
-We don't know what to do; we just have to wait," Soorappa Babu, producer of Kiccha Sudeep-starrer 'Kotigobba 3', said.PTI RS SS PTI PTI
+We don't know what to do; we just have to wait," Soorappa Babu, producer of Kiccha Sudeep-starrer 'Kotigobba 3', said.PTI RS SS VS VS